sebseb0802/odin-recipes/README.md

 * Ability to use both unordered and ordered lists.
 * Ability to use basic CSS.
 * Knowledge of how the CSS cascade operates.
+* Knowledge of the CSS box model, including margin, border, padding, and content sizing.